htcondor/htcondor/docs/version-history/development-release-series-89.rst

   include the batch name, if defined, and the submitting directory, so the user has a better idea of which job the job id is.
 HTCONDOR-71

+- Enhance the filesystem authentication method so it will not be attempted if the client and server are not on the same host. :jira:`87`

 Bugs Fixed: